 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu.

 People with anal cancer may experience the following symptoms or signs.
-Sometimes, people with anal cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, people with anal cancer do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.